Pease Park is Austin’s first public park. This land has a storied history-- one holding both joy and pain.

 Pease went on to be elected Governor in 1853 and 1855.
 He is remembered both as a progressive-- the father of Texas public education who laid the financial foundation for the state’s schools and colleges-- and as a fiscal conservative, who paid off the state’s debts.

 Although Governor Pease supported the Union cause during the Civil War, he was an enslaver.
-Research has found that up to 37 unique individuals were directly enslaved or leased as enslaved labor by Governor Pease.
+Research has found that more than 37 unique individuals were directly enslaved or leased as enslaved labor by Governor Pease.
 We want to recognize and honor these people who were forced into labor, many on this land that is now Pease Park, and share their stories and this history with the community.
 To learn about a few of the people who were enslaved here, we hope you will take one of the in-person Pease Park History tours or the self-guided tour.
 These tours will begin in the fall of 2025.

 After the war, Union General Philip H. Sheridan appointed Pease as the civilian Governor of Texas during Reconstruction in 1867.
 Pease tried to steer a middle course between the more radical policies of some Republicans and his unreconstructed ex-Confederate fellow Texans.
 This proved an impossible task given the heated temperament of the times and he resigned in 1869.

-Mrs. Pease had always enjoyed carriage rides along the banks of Shoal Creek below their plantation house.
+Mrs. Pease had always enjoyed carriage rides along the banks of Shoal Creek below their house.
 She regarded it as the “prettiest part” of their property.
 The Pease family traveled back to Connecticut frequently to visit relatives and we aware of the development of Central Park in New York City and Prospect Park in Brooklyn.
 Public parks were being developed in cities all across the country after the Civil War as part of the nascent “City Beautiful” movement.
 Knowing that their land closest to Shoal Creek was not safe for habitation because of its propensity to flood, Governor and Mrs. Pease signed a deed donating 23 acres of land along Shoal Creek to the citizens of Austin “for use as a public park” on August 25, 1875.

 Enslaved people labored on this land.
 Black washerwomen likely used the creek for their work while enslaved, and later used the same waters to find some economic autonomy post-emancipation.
 The area surrounding Shoal Creek likely served as an “urban commons” where Black children fished, swam, and experienced moments of joy as Black freedom communities were established throughout the city.
 But, over the next 50 years, restrictions such as a the 1928 City of Austin plan led to segregation in the City of Austin and exclusion of people of color from Pease Park.